-- 62. MCPS proposed that the 2015-2016 IEP would be implemented at the Learning Center at the [School 4] ([School 4]).
-This placement was proposed based on the Student's academic needs, not because of any emotional or behavioral concerns. - 63.
-The 2015-2016 IEP proposed by MCPS provided for twenty hours per week of special education: seventeen hours thirty minutes outside the general education setting, and two hours thirty minutes inside the general education setting.
-It also provides for two forty-five-minute sessions each week for related services in speech/language. - 64.
-MCPS operates approximately ten Learning Centers throughout Montgomery County to serve students who are significantly below grade level in academics, but who are nevertheless diploma bound.
-In general, [School 4] Learning Center does not admit students with emotional or intellectual disabilities, or those who cannot be independent.
-It is designed for students who can make progress in a general education setting for at least a portion of the school day. - 65.
-[School 4] has approximately 700 students, 70 of whom are taught in the Learning Center.
-The extent of interaction between Learning Center and non-Learning Center students differs by student based on the terms of each student's IEP; it ranges from fully self-contained to fully included in the general education setting. - 66.
-MCPS proposed a primarily self-contained setting for the Student for 2015-2016. - 67.
-Had the Student attended the [School 4] Learning Center in 2015-2016, her homeroom class would have had 14 students, with three adults present (and sometimes a fourth).
-Her teacher would have been XXXX XXXX, who has a Master's degree in Elementary One Education. - 68.
-There are six special education teachers at the [School 4] Learning Center, all of whom have Master's degrees and all of whom are certified in special education.
+62. MCPS proposed that the 2015-2016 IEP would be implemented at the XXXX Center at the [School 4] ([School 4]).
+This placement was proposed based on the Student's

+63. The 2015-2016 IEP proposed by MCPS provided for twenty hours per week of special education: seventeen hours thirty minutes outside the general education setting, and two hours thirty minutes inside the general education setting.
+It also provided for two 45-minute sessions each week for related services in speech/language.

+64. MCPS operates approximately ten XXXX Centers throughout Montgomery County to serve students who are significantly below grade level in academics, but who are nevertheless diploma bound.
+In general, [School 4] XXXX Center does not admit students with emotional or intellectual disabilities, or those who cannot be independent.
+It is designed for students who can make progress in a general education setting for at least a portion of the school day.

+65. [School 4] has approximately 700 students, 70 of whom are taught in the XXXX Center.
+The extent of interaction between XXXX Center and non-XXXX Center students differs by student based on the terms of each student's IEP; it ranges from fully self-contained to fully included in the general education setting.

+66. MCPS proposed a primarily self-contained setting for the Student for 2015-2016.

+67. Had the Student attended the [School 4] XXXX Center in 2015-2016, her homeroom class would have had fourteen students, with three adults present (and sometimes a fourth).
+Her teacher would have been XXXX XXXX, who has a Master's degree in Elementary One Education.

+68. There are six special education teachers at the [School 4] XXXX Center, all of whom have Master's degrees and all of whom are certified in special education.

-- 69. Approximately 20% of Learning Center students have some form of autism, but none have severe autism. - 70.
-The Student would have been in small classes of fourteen students or less for most academic subjects had she attended the [School 4] Learning Center in 2015-2016.
+69. Approximately 20% of XXXX Center students have some form of autism, but none have severe autism.

+70. The Student would have been in small classes of fourteen students or less for most academic subjects had she attended the [School 4] XXXX Center in 2015-2016.
 For lunch, recess, social studies, and science, she would be in a general education setting with up to thirty students in a class.
-Recess usually includes approximately 100 students and four to five adults, but there are times when recess includes up to 200 students. - 71.
-The Student did not show any behavioral or emotional issues that would prevent her from attending the [School 4] Learning Center. - 72.
-Learning Center classrooms are situated throughout the school at [School 4]; they are not physically segregated from general education classrooms. - 73.
-The [School 4] Learning Center has staff available to conduct reading interventions in phonics, and there are reading specialists on staff to assist students throughout the school day. - 74.
-The [School 4] Learning Center is equipped to provide an appropriate level of services, supports and accommodations to the Student. - 75.
-The Parents rejected the IEP proposed by MCPS for the 2015-2016 school year, and they unilaterally placed the Student at [School 1] for fifth grade. - 76.
-The Student made progress at [School 1] in fifth grade, but she remained below grade level in all academic areas. - 77.
-The Student did not need occupational therapy as part of her IEP in fourth or fifth grade. - 78.
-The Student has never had any social or emotional needs that require her to be separated from non-disabled peers during the regular school day.
+Recess usually includes approximately 100 students and four to five adults, but there are times when recess includes up to 200 students.

+71. The Student did not show any behavioral or emotional issues that would prevent her from attending the [School 4] XXXX Center.

+72. XXXX Center classrooms are situated throughout the school at [School 4]; they are not physically segregated from general education classrooms.

+73. [School 4] XXXX Center has staff available to conduct reading interventions in phonics, and there are reading specialists on staff to assist students throughout the school day.

+74. [School 4] XXXX Center is equipped to provide an appropriate level of services, supports and accommodations to the Student.

+75. The Parents rejected the IEP proposed by MCPS for the 2015-2016 school year, and they unilaterally placed the Student at [School 1] for fifth grade.

+76. The Student made progress at [School 1] in fifth grade, but she remained below grade level in all academic areas.

+77. The Student did not need occupational therapy as part of her IEP in fourth or fifth grade.

+78. The Student has never had any social or emotional needs that require her to be separated from non-disabled peers during the regular school day.